sadhfdrn/STS-web/replit.md

 ## Recent Changes

 **October 2, 2025:**
+- **PostgreSQL Database Migration**: Migrated from in-memory storage to PostgreSQL database
+  - Created database tables for notifications, course_materials, and assignments
+  - Implemented database connection module (`src/lib/db.ts`) with connection pooling
+  - Updated all server actions to use database operations
+  - Updated all pages to fetch data from PostgreSQL instead of mock data
+  - Fixed Next.js 15 async cookies compliance in authentication module
 - **Design Modernization**: Updated color scheme from green to vibrant purple/blue gradients for a more modern look
 - **Hero Section Enhancement**: Added gradient background with texture overlay, larger typography, and clear CTAs
 - **Card Design Improvements**: Added hover animations, gradient accents, and better visual hierarchy